OpenIndiana/oi-docs/docs/dev/existing-tasks.md

 **oi-userland**

-* Port build system to Python 3
+* Port the build system to Python 3
 * Remove dependencies on Python 2.7
-* Try to create open source replacement for DDU's libddudev
+* Try to create an open source replacement for DDU's libddudev